Setting up a Materials Module #

 If you haven’t already built Pragma Engine and your project, see the Pragma Engine Quickstart guide.

-Run the following command in a terminal from the platform directory.
+Run the following command in a terminal from the platform directory to start with a clean build of your project.

 1. Define the data model #